LIAAD/ACE-2005-Translation-and-Alignment-Pipeline/README.md

     Example: python src/translate.py data/sample_pt.json data/sample_pt_aligned.json
     ```

     The pipeline can be configured in the config.yaml file.
-Users can change the order of aligners and must indicate the path for the alignment resources for each component, such as multiple translations of annotations, previously calculated lemmas, synonyms, etc. All of these resources are already pre-calculated for the Portuguese language in the resources folder.
+Users can select the aligners they intend to use and must indicate the path for the alignment resources for each alignment component, such as multiple translations of annotations, previously calculated lemmas, synonyms, etc. All of these resources are already pre-calculated for the Portuguese language in the resources folder.
 Additionally, the input and output files can be configured in the config.yaml file as well.

 ## Evaluation